aarvi18/VTU-CGV-LAB-PGRM/README.md

 2. Create and rotate a triangle about the origin and a fixed point.

-3.Program to draw a color cube and spin it using OpenGL transformation matrices.
+3. Program to draw a color cube and spin it using OpenGL transformation matrices.

 4. Program to draw a color cube and allow the user to move the camera suitably to experiment with perspective viewing.